Victim of a Car Accident in Phoenix?

-Were you hurt in a car accident in Phoenix?
-Did you lose a loved one due to another driver’s negligent actions on the road?
+Were you injured or did you lose a loved one due to another driver’s negligent actions on the road?
 If so, you may be eligible for compensation, and we can help you recover the damages you deserve.
-To file an auto accident claim, contact Hirsch & Lyon Accident Law today.
-Our injury attorneys care about your rights as a victim of a car crash and will help you obtain justice for your losses.
+To file an auto accident claim, contact Hirsch & Lyon today.
+A Phoenix car accident lawyer from our firm care about your rights as a victim of a car crash and will help you obtain justice for your losses.

-How Much Time Do You Have to File a Claim After a Car Accident in Phoenix?
+How Much Time Do You Have to Contact a Phoenix Car Accident Lawyer?

 - Intoxication (DUI)

 - Driving while exhausted or fatigued